720kb/csshelper/README.md

 Css helper
 =========

-A easy to use CSS helper including many classes.
+An easy to use CSS helper, every class is a task-like.

 <b>N.B:</b> <i>The project is at an early stage, so minor and/or radical changes may be made</i>